ISISComputingGroup/ibex_developers_manual/WPI-Aladdin-Syringe-Pump.md

 Command Syntax:
  - Communication command is terminated with <CR>.
- - Communication return sarts with <STX> and is terminated with <ETX>.
+ - Communication return starts with <STX> and is terminated with <ETX>.

 # Specifications